TheWizWikii/WIKISTORE/Cambios.md

 - Añadido juego PSX Blade
 - Añadido nuevo pack de 108 temas
 - Añadido juego PSP ISO dissidia final fantasy
+- Añadido juego PSP ISO Geronimo Stilton in the Kingdom of Fantasy

 ### Cambios 1.0.7